eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ceylond.md

 ## Usage

 <!-- lang: none -->
-    ceylond [options] <module-names>...
+    ceylond [options] <module-spec>...

 Options include:

 * `-out` Specifies the output module repository (which must be publishable).
 * `-src` Specifies a source directory.
-XXX can be repeated?
+Defaults to `sources`.
 * `-rep` specifies a module repository containing dependencies.
-XXX can be repeated?
+Can be repeated.
+  Defaults to `modules`.
 * `-non-shared` Includes documentation for package-private declarations.
 * `-source-code` Includes source code to the generated documentation.
-* `-d` Disable the default module repositories and source directory.
+* `-d` Disable the default module repositories and source directory. <!-- m3 -->

 ## Description

-The documentation compiler generates XHTML-format documentation from Ceylon source files.
+The documentation compiler generates HTML 5 documentation from Ceylon source files.

 ## See also